 Partition tolerance.
 This is the ability of the system to keep responding to client requests even if there's a communication failure between database partitions.
 The system will still function even if network communication between partitions is temporarily lost.

-The CAP theorem helps us understand that once we partition our data, we must determine which of two exclusive options best match our business requirements: consistency or availability.
+The CAP theorem helps us understand that once you partition your data, you must determine which of two exclusive options best match your business requirements: consistency or availability.